Pétroleuses: Trials

 Many individual women were accused of carrying kerosene or setting fires, but two group trials were particularly important.
 The first trial of the "pétroleuses" began on 3 September 1871.
 Five women were accused of various crimes, including having been involved in the fires along the Rue de Lille and at the Légion d'Honneur: Élizabeth Rétiffe, Joséphine Marchais, Léontine Suétens, Eulalie Papavoine, and Lucie Bocquin.
 They had been armed, and some wore the uniform of the National Guard.
 Despite a complete lack of evidence that any of them participated in the fires, Rétiffe, Marchais, and Suétens were sentenced to death, Papavoine to deportation to a walled fortress, and Bocquin to ten years of solitary confinement.
 The death sentences were later commuted to forced labour for life in French Guiana.

 A second trial of pétroleuses occurred on 16 April 1872.
 The accused were Anne-Marie Ménand, Florence Van de Walle, and Aurore Machu.
 The three women had been with the National Guard troops who fought at the barricades of Rue Royale and the Faubourg Saint-Honoré on 22-23 May.
 After that battle, the National Guard lit several fires, and Rue Royale, the Place de la Concorde, and the Tuileries burned.
 Ménand, Van de Walle, and Machu were accused of having taken part in setting the fires.
 According to Édith Thomas, of the many women who were accused of being pétroleuses in the aftermath of the Commune, Anne-Marie Ménand and Florence Van de Walle were the only two who may actually have participated in any arson.

 A partial amnesty was granted to people who were prosecuted for their role in the commune on 3 March 1879, followed by a general amnesty on 11 July 1880.
 Marchais and Papavoine died before the amnesties.

 Myth

 Regarding the pétroleuses themselves, the negative connotation applied to the name was a prime result of the fear many men in higher ranks felt during the Paris Commune.
 The fear in question was that women could take advantage of the current revolution to alter gender norms and seek elevation in the societal hierarchy.
 As a result, news of pétroleuses that were captured and punished was heavily publicized.
 It would serve as a warning to the remainder of French women that, "she would be killed as an example to other woman of what they could expect if they stepped out of the proper female role."

+Namegiving

+The feminist punk rock band Petrol Girls, based in London since 2012, take their name from the Pétroleuses.